 To 'assay' means to test and assess the precious metal content of an item.

 It is impossible to tell the precious metal content of an item just by looking at it.
-Gold, silver and platinum are too soft to use alone for making jewellery, cutlery and other goods.
+Gold, silver and platinum and palladium are too soft to use alone for making jewellery, cutlery and other goods.
 They need to be alloyed with other, baser (and cheaper) metals for manufacturing.
 To protect the consumer, we test articles to make sure that too much base metal has not been used.
 At the same time, we ensure the manufacturer's peace of mind by providing an independent assessment of quality and content.

-Even as early as 1773, Sheffield already had an established tradition of fine silverware production so it was interesting, but entirely appropriate, that the number of Guardians who were also silversmiths was restricted to just ten to ensure that the Office offered an independent and impartial service - and was run for the benefit of the consumer rather than the manufacturer.
+Sheffield already had an established tradition of fine silverware production so it was interesting, but entirely appropriate, that the number of Guardians who were also silversmiths was restricted to just ten to ensure that the Office offered an independent and impartial service - and was run for the benefit of the consumer rather than the manufacturer.
 After all, the hallmark is the oldest form of consumer protection that exists.

 So, almost two and a half centuries ago and right at the start of its long and fascinating history, The Sheffield Assay Office put a marker down for independence and integrity.
 In those early days, most of the assay business came from within a 20 mile radius and precious items were literally presented 'over the counter' to be assayed.